About Us

 1. Please fill out our application form and return it including a copy of your passport.

-2. We will then issue your invoice.
+2. If we have a spot for you, we will issue your invoice.

-4. Please create a profile with the IRCC and send us your Welcome to the Pool Letter.
+3. Create an IEC and send us your Welcome to the Pool Letter.

-5. As soon as we have received your payment in full and Pool Letter, we will put forward your name during the next round of nominations.
+4. As soon as we have received your payment in full and Pool Letter, we will put forward your name during the next round of nominations.

-6. After your nomination, you will receive your RO Support Letter.
+5. After your nomination, you will receive your RO Support Letter.
 You will need our RO Support Letter to complete your visa application.

-7. When your application has been processed and approved, you will receive your POE Letter (application approval).
+6. When your application has been processed and approved, you will receive your POE Letter (application approval).
 From the date of your POE Letter, you will have one year to activate your work permit.

 • How much time do I have to submit my visa online application?